-Having a loved one in recovery is such a blessing but navigating the holiday season and integrating your now sober loved one back into family gatherings can be daunting to think about.
+Having a loved one in recovery is such a blessing!
+But navigating the holiday season and integrating your newly sober loved one back into family gatherings can be daunting to think about.

-All of this pressure on both sides can easily lead to a relapse for some who are new to their recovery journey or even for people who have been in recovery for years.
-One person said after a few years of trying to be okay and act the way he felt was expected at these functions, he finally had to tell his parents he was not going to participate anymore.
-It was a difficult decision but one he felt was necessary to keep sober.
+All of this pressure on both sides can easily lead to a relapse for some who are new to their recovery journey.
+It can even happen to people who have been in recovery for years.
+One person said that after a few years of trying to be okay and act the way he felt was expected at these functions, he finally had to tell his parents he was not going to participate anymore.
+It was a difficult decision, but one he felt was necessary to keep sober.

-I think we as supportive family members need to really listen to what our loved ones are telling us and not make them feel bad if they decide not to show up for Christmas dinner or whatever your celebration may be.
+I think we, as supportive family members, need to really listen to what our loved ones are telling us.
+We shouldn’t make them feel bad if they decide not to show up for Christmas dinner (or whatever your celebration may be).
 Some even said they needed to step out and attend a meeting.
-If that is what needs to be done to keep them feeling strong then that is what they should do.
-The important thing to remember is, their sobriety is the most important thing.
-Without that, the family is destroyed once again and celebrating anything when your loved one is in active addiction is very hard.
+If that is what needs to be done to keep them feeling strong, then that is what they should do.
+It’s vital to remember that their sobriety is the most important thing.
+Without that, the family could be destroyed once again.
+Celebrating anything when your loved one is in active addiction is very hard.